Automating Your Finances | Wealthsimple Master Class

 But what happens when you have a little more money than usual?
 First of all, nice work.
 Maybe you got a bonus, birthday gift, or just spent a little bit less.
 It's important to put that money to work for you and not spend it on extra margaritas.

-For instance Wealthsimple has a feature called Overflow which is pretty awesome by the way.
+For instance Wealthsimple has a feature called Overflow which is pretty awesome by the way (Note: Unfortunately, Overflow is only available in Canada, but direct-debits are another way to automatically contribute to your investments).
 Here's how it works.
 Say you want to keep a certain amount in your chequing account to use it in a short term for rent, groceries, and over-priced movie tickets.
 That's a great idea.
 What's not great is when you've got more than you need sitting around not earning any interest.

-With Overflow you decide how much cash to keep in your bank account and once a month we'll automatically move any extra into your Wealthsimple Invest or Save account.
+With Overflow you decide how much cash to keep in your bank account and once a month we'll automatically move any extra into your Wealthsimple Invest or Save account (Note: Unfortunately, Wealthsimple Save is only available in Canada right now).

 Okay, time out.
 This is so boring I'm putting myself to sleep.